serverless/examples/aws-node-auth0-custom-authorizers-api/README.md

   const PRIVATE_ENDPOINT = 'https://your-aws-endpoint-here.us-east-1.amazonaws.com/dev/api/private';
   ```

-6. Deploy Frontend to host of your choosing and make sure you configure the `Allowed Callback URL` and `Allowed Origins` in your auth0 client in the [auth0 dashboard](https://manage.auth0.com)
+6. Deploy Frontend to host of your choosing and make sure to configure the `Allowed Callback URL` and `Allowed Origins` in your auth0 client in the [auth0 dashboard](https://manage.auth0.com).
+We used `http://auth0-serverless-protected-routes-demo.surge.sh/` for our demo.

 ## Frontend